samiwelthomasHO/terraform-overrides/README.md

 A repo that demonstrates how terraform resources can be optionally provisioned into multiple accounts using a predefined [default](./defaults.yaml) configuration.

-To reduce the amount of configuration required, [overrides](./overrides.yaml) can be set at either the OU level or the individual account level, when deviations from the default configuration need to be configured.
+To reduce the amount of configuration required, [overrides](./overrides.yaml) can be set at either the OU level or the individual account level, when deviations from the default configuration are required.

 This example repository uses a YAML file to provide a list of [accounts](./accounts.yaml), but the data could be sourced from anywhere.